-Tax Efficient Investing: How Do Investors Avoid Taxes?
+Tax Efficient Investing for 2023: How Do Investors Avoid Taxes?

 Two of the most important considerations in investing are how much you make in profits and how much you save in taxes.